-To help us get out to tell communities about STEAM Co. and give them a taste of what we do and the chance to find out more, we are now taking our half day sampler session to schools cross the UK.
+To help us get out to tell communities about STEAM Co. and give them a taste of what we do and the chance to find out more, we are now taking our half day 'Rocket Kids' sampler session to schools across the UK.

-It's based on an amazing book we came across via a volunteer in an Oxfam bookshop and brings creativity and litearcy together to inspire chidlren and connect communities.
+It's based on an amazing book we came across via a volunteer in an Oxfam bookshop and brings creativity and literacy together to inspire children and connect communities.

 - All School Assembly - the amazing 'Rocket Boys' story and how rockets work

 - Real Rocket Firing - in your playground to a height about about 500' with parachute descent

 - Rocket Workshop - where a class get to make and fire a paper rocket 200' in the air.

 The rest is history.
 See the films, download a flyer and book yours by getting in touch here.